landlab/landlab/docs/model_grid.rst

 			# Calculate the effective flow depth at active links.
 Bates et al. 2010
 			# recommend using the difference between the highest water-surface
-			# and the highest bed elevation between each pair of cells.
+			# and the highest bed elevation between each pair of nodes.
 			zmax = mg.max_of_link_end_node_values(z)
 			w = h+z   # water-surface height
 			wmax = mg.max_of_link_end_node_values(w)